delta62/oscar-api/README.md

 #### Locally

 First, install NPM packages with `yarn`.
 Then, `yarn start` will start the server.
-You can run `yarn test` to run the tests.
+You can do `yarn test` to run the tests.

 ## Configuration